macfanr/Utilities/README.md

 the collections of utility class and function

-DDView: subclass from NSView, which is used to accpect dragging event.
+DDView: subclass from NSView, which is used to accept dragging files.